-Most colorectal cancers occur in people age 50 and older, but younger people can also develop the disease.
+Most colorectal cancers occur in people age 50 and older, but the disease is being increasingly diagnosed in younger people.
 Colorectal cancer affects both men and women and people of all ethnic backgrounds.
 About 70 percent of colorectal cancers develop in people who have no family history of the condition.

-People who are at average risk for colon cancer—meaning they have no risk factors—need to begin screening at age 50.
-Because African Americans tend to develop colorectal cancer earlier, screening should begin at age 45.
+People who are at average risk for colon cancer—meaning they have no risk factors—need to begin screening at age 45.

 The U.S. Multi-Society Task Force on Colorectal Cancer Screening recommends that people at average risk have one of these first-line colorectal cancer screening options:

 - fecal immunochemical test with high sensitivity for cancer every year

 Other screening options for people at average risk for colorectal cancer may include one of the following:

 - flexible sigmoidoscopy every 5 to 10 years